 Incidentally, there are traces of marginalism in this argument as well: the “marginal disutility” of work, etc. There is a mistaken belief that what happens at the margin is somehow determinative of the aggregate.
 In this case, some jobs are unpleasant and at current pay few would wish to do them rather than accept a basic income.
 Therefore, everyone would quit their jobs if a basic income guarantee was introduced.
 But, of course, it doesn’t mean that at all.
 It just means that pay and conditions for those particular unpleasant jobs would need to rise or instead be done with more mechanized production processes.

-The remainder of Mosler's remarks reflect ideological judgments (e.g. his view that the purpose of government is to set the incentive structure for the private sector).
-I see little point discussing ideological differences in this post.
+The remainder of Mosler's remarks reflect ideological preferences.
+I see little point discussing ideological differences, if any, in this post.